-Almost every landlord faces the situation – how to do move out cleaning if tenants have left their belongings after eviction.
+Almost every landlord faces the situation – how to do rental house or apartment move out cleaning if tenants have left their belongings after eviction.
 After a tenant moves out or gets evicted from a rental, you discover they left some of their belongings behind.
 Can a landlord throw away tenants’ abandoned property?
 Even though some of the stuff looks like trash, you can’t throw them out because they are someone else’s property.
 As a landlord in this situation, what should you do?

 This problem occurs reasonably often, and there is a proper procedure for dealing with it.
 The first thing to know is that it is your duty, as a landlord, to safeguard the tenant’s belongings.
 If they get damaged, you may become liable for a damages claim.
 That is why it is essential to follow your state rules for resolving such a situation.